The Unicorn Village Voice Camp is organised by the Core Group Bob, Jenny and Nickomo

 Here is a list of things you might want to bring:

-- sleeping mat, warm bedding, hot water bottles
+- sleeping mat, warm bedding, hot water bottle

 - torch, lantern